-The 4,200 square kilometres of the Zapata Peninsula – or Peninsula de Zapata – lie on Cuba’s southern coastline, south-east of Havana, and west of Cienfuegos.
-Largely uninhabited, its one of the best places to head in Cuba for wildlife encounters and bird watching, as well as scuba diving, although the country’s more recent revolutionary history is still never far away.
+The Zapata Peninsula covers 4,200 square kilometres and lies on Cuba’s southern coastline, 135kms south-east of Havana and west of Cienfuegos.
+Largely uninhabited, its one of the best places in Cuba for wildlife encounters and bird watching, as well as scuba diving.
 Though wild, the Zapata Peninsula is easily reached from Havana and much of the rest of the country thanks to the proximity of the A1 highway.
 But what will you find when you get there?
-Here’s the best things to do in the Zapata Peninsula!
+Here are the best things to do in the Zapata Peninsula!

 Unwind on the beaches of the Zapata Peninsula

-Don’t let the Zapata Peninsula’s other name – Zapata swamp – put you off, the region has plenty of fine, palm-fringed beaches on which to unwind for a couple of days.
-Located within both a UNESCO Biosphere Reserve and National Park, you can be sure that their soft bleached sands are going to be unspoilt, with nature spilling right down to the clean, warm waters.
-On of the easiest to get to is Playa Larga.
-Not only is this stretch of sand at the end of the road heading south, but it also acts as the location for the headquarters of Parque Nacional Ciénaga de Zapata, making it a great place to base yourself, with plenty of beachside accommodation options and activities on offer.
+Don’t let the Zapata Peninsula’s other name, Zapata Swamp put you off!
+Located within both a UNESCO Biosphere Reserve and a National Park the soft bleached sands of the beaches are pristine and unspoiled with jungle spilling right down to the clean, warm waters.
+One of the easiest beaches to get to is Playa Larga.
+It’s the location for the headquarters of Parque Nacional Ciénaga de Zapata, making it a great place to base yourself.
+There are plenty of beachside accommodation options and activities on offer.

 Explore the wonders of Ciénaga de Zapata

 The most treasured areas of the Zapata Peninsula are protected by the Ciénaga de Zapata National Park, which you can explore yourself (as you bring your own car) or as part of a tour.
 Whether your on your own or with a tour group you will definitely need a local park guide.
 This is easy to arrange at the park headquarters in Playa Larga.